visual-framework/vf-eleventy--extensions/README.md

 ## Usage with Eleventy

-Note: Projects utilising `vf-eleventy` make use of this package by defualt.
+Note: Projects utilising `vf-eleventy` make use of this package by default.

 1. a project based off [`vf-eleventy`](https://github.com/visual-framework/vf-eleventy)
 2. `yarn add @visual-framework/vf-extensions`